EBPF: eBPF verifier

-eBPF CO-RE (Compile Once - Run Everywhere)
+eBPF CO-RE (compile once - run everywhere)

 eBPF programs use the memory and data structures from the kernel.
 Some structures can be modified between different kernel versions, altering the memory layout.
 Since the Linux kernel is continuously developed, there is no guarantee that the internal data structures will remain the same across different versions.
 CO-RE is a fundamental concept in modern eBPF development that allows eBPF programs to be portable across different kernel versions and configurations.
 It addresses the challenge of kernel structure variations between different Linux distributions and versions.
 CO-RE comprises BTF (BPF Type Format) - a metadata format that describes the types used in the kernel and eBPF programs and provides detailed information about struct layouts, field offsets, and data types.
 It enables runtime accessibility of kernel types, which is crucial for BPF program development and verification.
 BTF is included in the kernel image of BTF-enabled kernels.
 Special relocations are emitted by the compiler (e.g., LLVM).
 These relocations capture high-level descriptions of what information the eBPF program intends to access.
 The libbpf library adapts eBPF programs to work with the data structure layout on the target kernel where they run, even if this layout is different from the kernel where the code was compiled.
 To do this, libbpf needs the BPF CO-RE relocation information generated by Clang as part of the compilation process.
-The compiled eBPF program is stored in an ELF (Executable and Linkable Format) object file.
+The compiled eBPF program is stored in an Executable and Linkable Format (ELF) object file.
 This file contains BTF-type information and Clang-generated relocations.
 The ELF format allows the eBPF loader (e.g., libbpf) to process and adjust the BPF program dynamically for the target kernel.

 Branding

 The alias eBPF is often interchangeably used with BPF, for example by the Linux kernel community. eBPF and BPF is referred to as a technology name like LLVM. eBPF evolved from the machine language for the filtering virtual machine in the Berkeley Packet Filter as an extended version, but as its use cases outgrew networking, today "eBPF" is preferentially interpreted as a pseudo-acronym.

 The bee is the official logo for eBPF.
 At the first eBPF Summit there was a vote taken and the bee mascot was named "eBee".
-The logo has originally been created by Vadim Shchekoldin.
+The logo was originally created by Vadim Shchekoldin.
 Earlier unofficial eBPF mascots have existed in the past, but have not seen widespread adoption.